 A multi step wizard

-Next step for me was to break the form into a sequence of chunks, to reduce the complexity of the task and provide a sense of progress at the same time.
+The form was still lengthy and there was room for further improvement.
+I broke the form into a sequence of chunks, to reduce the complexity of the task and provide a sense of progress at the same time.

 By breaking it up this way, it also became possible to present different sets of questions in the next steps, depending on the answers.

-User can now switch new programme entry / existing programme search modes and the app populates all the programme-level data.
-This way there is less reliance on user’s knowledge and memory, and human errors are reduced.
+User could now switch new programme entry / existing programme search modes and the app could populate all the programme-level data.
+This way there would be less reliance on the user’s knowledge and memory, and human errors would be reduced.

-Users no longer need to know the exact series number for the request, as the app can pull this information from a reliable source, that is the database.
-The information is visible to give confidence that they have taken the right action.
+Users no longer needed to know the exact series number for the request, as the app could pull this information from a reliable source, that is the database.
+The information was visible to give confidence that they have taken the right action.

-The request summary becomes handy when they track their requests later.
+The request summary component become handy to track their requests later.

 I tested the prototype with users, who loved how it made the task much easier.
 The approach reduced potential errors, was easy to understand and reduced the burden of decision making for the user.
 I presented the work to the product team, who agreed that the system can bring up the data I suggested.
 The multi-step wizard was built soon after.